CAU-OSS-2019/team-project-team17_verification_program/README.md

 ## Getting Started with GameHaeDuo Verification
-* You will need Python to run our program.
+* You will need Python, C++ running environment to use our program.
-* Once you run the program the program will require the number of users you want to crawl.
+1. Run Makelist.py.Once you run the program the program will require the number of users you want to crawl.
-* The more data the more accurate the verifying process will be.
+(The more data the more accurate the verifying process will be. )
+2. Run verificationUserInfoCrawling.py.
+This will read the excel files and relocate user info to db server.
+3. Run verification.cpp.
+Runs our actual matching algorithm
+4. Check the excel file.
+The data set and our algorithm is comparable easily.

 ## Installation
 Write Someting...